Communities’ Underinvested, Underappreciated Economic Engine: Music

 But these are exceptions, rather than the norm.
 Most investment directed to music, arts and culture is still provided as in the form of grants and directed to nonprofit associations.
 Music, as a workforce, remains undervalued, underinvested and poorly understood.
 Few economic developers are exploring, in a deliberate and intentional way, how music can improve their communities and create jobs.
 This is despite the fact that the music industry is growing faster than most other sectors and its output is one that all of us, no matter who we are, consume all the time.
 The time is right for a change.
 And it sounds good.

-Shain Shapiro is the founder and executive director of the Center For Music Ecosystems, a global nonprofit dedicated to enhancing the economic role of music in communities, registered in Alabama and Estonia.
-He is also the founder and chair of Sound Diplomacy, which advises on growing music, culture, leisure and hospitality in communities.
+Shain Shapiro is the founder and executive director of the Center for Music Ecosystems, a global nonprofit dedicated to enhancing the economic role of music in communities.
+He is the author of This Must Be The Place: How Music Can Make Your City Better, published in September 2023.

 Governing's opinion columns reflect the views of their authors and not necessarily those of Governing's editors or management.